ps-mr/LinqOnSteroids/website/website.md

     - Less type annotations are needed in the optimizer.
 - 0.1 --- 2012-04-09 --- [.tar.gz](SQuOpt/tarballs/squopt-v0.1.tar.gz)
     - First release
+Note: User documentation is currently missing.

 -->

-Note: User documentation is currently missing.

 # Code from our paper
-Examples from our paper are implemented and tested in class `ivm.tests.PaperTutorial`.
+Examples from our paper are implemented and tested in class [`ivm.tests.PaperTutorial`](https://github.com/ps-mr/LinqOnSteroids/blob/master/src/test/scala/ivm/tests/PaperTutorial.scala).

-# Evaluation
+# Old evaluation
 <!--
 The evaluation included in the paper was done on release 0.1; the new release gives similar results.